Elnaril/uniswap-universal-router-decoder/README.md

 This upgrade was necessary to implement a working PERMIT2_PERMIT encoding (because of a bug in EIP712 signatures, fixed in a web3 v6 dependency).
 Also, it allows to use Python 3.11.

+The v0.5 code is visible on its own [branch](https://github.com/Elnaril/uniswap-universal-router-decoder/tree/v0.5)

 #### Project Information
 [![Tests & Lint](https://github.com/Elnaril/uniswap-universal-router-decoder/actions/workflows/tests.yml/badge.svg)](https://github.com/Elnaril/uniswap-universal-router-decoder/actions/workflows/tests.yml)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/uniswap-universal-router-decoder)](https://pypi.org/project/uniswap-universal-router-decoder/)